How to stay safe online (internet safety tips)

 Beware of public wifi networks

-But have you considered the risks?
+But have you ever considered the risks?

-We've already talked about the risk of malicious WiFi networks but what can go wrong on a trusted network?
+We've already talked about the risk of malicious WiFi networks, but what can go wrong on a trusted network?

 You may know that HTTPS encrypts the data going to and from your computer, but did you know that it doesn't apply to the URL of the site that you're visiting?

-Anyone in the cafe with the right equipment (which is cheap) can know exactly what sites you're visiting.
+Anyone in the cafe with the right equipment (which is cheap) can know what sites you're visiting.

 The best solution for this is a Virtual Private Network (VPN).

-This means that no-one on that public WiFi network can see anything about what sites you are visiting.
+With a VPN, nobody on that public WiFi network can see anything about what sites you are visiting.